munificent/craftinginterpreters/book/classes.md

 method declaration blossoms into a LoxFunction object.

 We take all of those and wrap them up into a map, keyed by the method names.
-That gets stored in LoxClass:
+That gets stored in LoxClass.

 ^code lox-class-methods (1 before, 3 after)

 Where an instance stores state, the class stores behavior.
 LoxInstance has its map of fields, and LoxClass gets a map of methods.
-Even though methods are owned by the class, they are still accessed through instances of that class:
+Even though methods are owned by the class, they are still accessed through instances of that class.

 ^code lox-instance-get-method (5 before, 2 after)